Skip to content

 The Orkney Research Centre for Archaeology (ORCA), with support from Historic Environment Scotland, has completed a delicate rescue mission to recover a rare Pictish carved stone from an eroding cliff face in Orkney’s East Mainland.

-by seanlisle1Friday, October 28, 2016 (1:50am)Wednesday, May 11, 2022 (9:22am)
+By seanlisle1Friday, October 28, 2016 (1:50am)Wednesday, May 11, 2022 (9:22am)

 Continue Reading